 That is, just like the small seed of the Banyan tree becomes a huge tree after being irrigated with water, similarly small efforts of donation and service also become a Banyan tree of virtue and good fortune in life.

-Become a part of virtue by feeding the poor and disabled children
+Become a part of virtue by feeding the needy and differently-abled children

-On the holy day of Bhadrapada Purnima, feeding disabled, helpless, orphan and poor children is the simplest and most effective way to get God’s blessings.
-Participate in the service project of Narayan Seva Sansthan to provide lifelong food (one day in a year) to disabled children and take advantage of this holy opportunity.
+On the holy day of Bhadrapada Purnima, feeding differently abled, helpless, and needy children is the simplest and most effective way to get God’s blessings.
+Participate in the service project of Narayan Seva Sansthan to provide lifelong food (one day in a year) and take advantage of this holy opportunity.